 Somalia is progressing its policy reform agenda while leveraging the momentum created by the Heavily Indebted Poor Countries (HIPC) Initiative.
-Despite multiple climatic shocks and a complicated security situation, Somalia maintained progress on structural reforms.
+Despite multiple climatic shocks and a complicated security situation, Somalia continued advancing structural reforms.
 In addition, Somalia maintained a track record of sound macroeconomic management as evidenced by the satisfactory implementation of the International Monetary Fund (IMF) Extended Credit Facility (ECF) program.
-A new 3-year ECF arrangement started in January 2024 to support Somalia¡¯s post-HIPC economic agenda with the Executive Board of the IMF concluding the first review under the new program in June 2024.
+A new 3-year ECF arrangement, approved in December 2023, is supporting Somalia¡¯s post-HIPC economic agenda with the Executive Board of the IMF concluding the second review under the new program in December 2024.
+However, increased uncertainty due to the expected reduction in official development assistance poses a significant challenge to sustaining these achievements.

 Political relations in the region are experiencing dynamic change, with new opportunities for Somalia to benefit from regional trade integration as it became the eighth member of the East African Community in March 2024.
 As Somalia moves out of fragility, it needs to gradually transition from relying on humanitarian aid to sustainable development approaches.